Devin Durrant

 IV

-Into college
+Into College

 Three NCAA tournaments, three WAC titles, 2,285 career points—still fifth on BYU’s all-time list.